meilisearch/documentation/advanced_guides/asynchronous_updates.md

 MeiliSearch is an **asynchronous API**.
 It means that the API does not behave as you would typically expect when handling the request's responses.

-Some updates are put in a queue and will be executed in turn (asynchronously).
-In this case, the server response contains the identifier to track the execution of the update.
+Some operations are put in a queue and will be executed in turn (asynchronously).
+In this case, the server response contains the identifier to track the execution of the operation.

 ### Async flow

-- When making a write request (*create/update/delete*) against the search engine, it stores the writing udpate received in a queue and returns an `updateId`.
-With this id, the specific update execution is trackable.
+- When making a write request (*create/update/delete*) against the search engine, it stores the writing operation received in a queue and returns an `updateId`.
+With this id, the specific operation update is trackable.
 - Each update received is treated following the order it has been received.
 - You can get the update status on the [`/updates`](/references/updates.md) route.